 Was it actually him or his manager?

 Probably a combination of both.
 He could’ve very easily said, ‘No, we’re not doing that.’

 That was just a really bad move.
 That’s too bad because the record’s actually pretty good, but he fucked it up.

 It comes off as being a Metal Church record.

 How bad was his traffic accident?
 Nobody has talked about it.

-I don’t know – I wasn’t speaking to him or anything, this is just what I’ve heard.
-He messed up his legs pretty good, and I guess he didn’t do any of the follow-up medications or any of that kind of thing afterwards, so that’s what killed him.
+I don’t know – I wasn’t speaking to him or anything; this is just what I’ve heard.
+He messed up his legs pretty good, and I guess he didn’t do any of the follow-up medications or any of that kind of thing afterward, so that’s what killed him.
 Why?
 I have no idea.

 The ’80s metal genre has very bad karma.
-Paul Bailoff died, Chuck Schuldiner and of course Piggy from Voivod, alot of people have gone.
+Paul Bailoff died, Chuck Schuldiner, and Piggy from Voivod, a lot of people have gone.

 I guess that’s the interview.
 Thanks for your time!